Async and Defer are two boolean attributes for script tag. Both async

 Async

-One of the methods is using the async boolean attribute.
+boolean attribute.
 Take a look at the illustration below:

 <script async src="script.js">

-When we use async along with <script>, the HTML parsing starts, and whenever <script> is encountered, HTML parsing is not paused.
+is encountered, HTML parsing is not paused.
 Javascript is fetched asynchronously along with HTML parsing.
 This reduces the loading time of the webpage, boosting its performance.
 After the script is fetched, only then the HTML parsing is paused and the Javascript is executed.
 After js execution, the HTML parsing is resumed.

 Defer

-The second boolean attribute is defer.
+The second boolean attribute is defer

 <script defer src="script.js">

-When we use defer, HTML parsing is never paused.
+, HTML parsing is never paused.
 So your entire web page is loaded first.
-If in the process of parsing HTML, <script> is encountered, then is fetched without pausing HTML parsing.
-After the entire HTML is parsed, the javascript is executed.
+If in the process of parsing HTML, <script>

 Note:

-If there are multiple inter-dependent scripts, say Javascript files, then using async won't guarantee the order of execution.
-But with defer, the scripts are executed in the same order as they are called.
+If there are multiple inter-dependent scripts, say Javascript files, then using async

 To learn more: async vs defer attributes in Javascript